ameyzagade/AspNetCoreFilterPipeline/README.md

 2. For a given type, the order if execution is global scope -> controller scope -> action method scope

 3. If multiple filters of same type are defined at a scope,
-  they run in the order defined unless overidden
+  they run in the order defined unless overidden by order argument value

-4. Order can be overridden by assigning an order value Lower integer value -> execution prioritised
+4. Order can be overridden by assigning an order argument value Lower integer value -> execution prioritised
   Higher integer value -> execution deprioritised

-5. Implement IOrderedFilter interface to add order property and a value to override order of execution
+5. Implement IOrderedFilter interface to add order property to a custom filter implementation and a value to override order of execution

 ### Filter interface implementation usage
 1. __ServiceFilter attribute__
   - [ServiceFilter(type: typeof(T), Order = N)]
-  - Type resolved from DI container, should be registered with DI container
+  - Type T will be resolved from the DI container and thus should be registered with DI container
+  - Type T's dependencies will be resolved from the DI container as well.

 2. __TypeFilter attribute__
   - [TypeFilter(type: typeof(T), Order = N)]
-  - Can pass arguments to the type's ctor
+  - Can pass arguments to the type's ctor with this usage
   - Type instantiated by Activator Utilities
-  - Type's dependencies resolved by the DI container
+  - Type's dependencies resolved from the DI container

 3. __Inherit Attribute class__
   - Inherit attribute class in the implementation type and use it as an attribute